 Nossaman is special counsel to the Texas Department of Transportation for its massive design-build and P3 program.
 Christine has been with the program since its inception – taking the lead on many projects and providing significant assistance to the agency in drafting and modifying the state’s enabling legislation, as well as standardized procurement documents for both small and large, complex design-build projects.

 Texas Department of Transportation - North Houston Highway Improvement Project Segment 3.
-Lead attorney advising the Department during the pre-procurement phase of what is expected to be one of the largest design-build projects in the history of the United States, valued at approximately $3 billion.
-A request for qualifications is anticipated to be issued in summer 2019.
+Lead attorney advising on what is expected to be one of the largest design-build projects in the history of the United States, valued at approximately $3.6 billion.
+This project will mitigate congestion and enhance safety in downtown Houston and for 8 of the top 35 most congested roadways in Texas.
+Our duties involve drafting a pre-procurement Request for Information and procurement documents.
+A request for qualifications is anticipated to be issued in fall 2019.

 Texas Department of Transportation – Oak Hill Parkway Project.
 Key member of the legal team advising on the procurement of a proposed $500 million design-build project to reduce congestion and improve mobility in the Southwest Austin area.
 The Oak Hill Parkway Project will include the design and construction of approximately 7 miles of non-tolled improvements along US 290 from Circle Drive to Loop 1 (Mopac) and along SH 71 from US 290 to Silvermine Drive.
 The project will also include the reconstruction of the US 290 and SH 71 interchange.
 TxDOT issued an RFQ in October 2018 and shortlisted four teams in December 2018.